AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Project interfaces/DeleteProject.md

 x-log-date: GMT Date
 ```

-The Host parameter consists of a project name and an endpoint.
+The value of the Host parameter consists of a project name and an endpoint.
 You must specify a project name for the Host parameter.

-## Request parameter
+## Request parameters

 -   Request headers